Media portrayal of LGBTQ people: News coverage of LGBTQ+ events

 Much of the negative media that surrounds LGBTQ+ communities have to do with pride parades that turn into riots.
 In recent years, there has been much more positive media coverage in relationship to LGBTQ+ people and families.
 Recently, a drag queen went viral on Tiktok for being hired to read to children at a local library, inspiring many parents (LGBTQ+ or otherwise) to respond with excitement, saying they would love to take their children to the event.
 Some examples of positive coverage are marches for same-sex marriage and shows like Ellen and RuPaul's Drag Race, both of which assists in giving the LGBTQ+ community a more positive outlook.
 Opponents argue that such displays of sexuality and nudity in public is not appropriate, although lately more shows depict lesbian and gay sexuality.
 News stories have often identified the opposition to these demonstrations as being led by Christian conservatives or strong believers of the Islamic religion, and not political figures.
 Many of the views against the LGBTQ+ communities are symbolic racism: people argue against nudity in public because it violates their traditional values.

 Media are designed to be a reflection of society and different communities.
 Mainstream media channels like CBS are the most watched and a highly underrepresented media outlet for the LGBTQ+ community.
 Media is a business that requires an audience and ratings.
 To achieve this, people who they feel will be watching are targeted.
 People of color are becoming leaders, but major media outlets, such as newspapers, magazines, and TV, are refusing to acknowledge their existence.
 Historically, news coverage has only covered homonormative LGBTQ+ people.
-Homonormative is the replication of a normative heterosexual lifestyle excluding sexuality.